International Golf Federation: Olympic Games

 The globalization of the sport has meant that following a couple of failed attempts, the International Olympic Committee's executive board approved the reinstatement of golf in the Olympics by a vote of 63 votes to 27 in 2009.
-The sport was included in the 2016 Summer Olympics and the 2020 Olympic Games, and will be included in all subsequent games as a core sport.
+The sport debuted as a core sport in the 2016 Summer Olympics and will be included in all subsequent games as so.
 It was also featured at the early Olympics in 1900 and 1904.

 World Amateur Golf Team Championships

 The World Amateur Golf Team Championships was started from 1958 for men and 1964 for women.

 Men

 The Eisenhower Trophy is a biennial world team championship for amateur men golfers.
 First held in 1958, the event is named after Dwight D. Eisenhower who was the President of the United States at the time.

 Women

 The Espirito Santo Trophy is a biennial world team championship for amateur women golfers.
 It was first held in 1964, organised by Mrs. Henri Prunaret and Lally Segard, and named after Ricardo and Silvia Espirito Santo, friends of Segard who donated the trophy.